apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel says hostage seized by Hamas on Oct.
-7 rescued in "complex operation" by troops in Gaza**
+**Instagram’s Exploring a New Music Sharing Process via Spotify**

-You can read more about it [here](https://news.google.com/rss/articles/CBMimAFBVV95cUxQeTJUQmEtSmpMcFBtVDZTX3lpQ0FBNWxuTWlPSVotd2l0UmtJSGtFZGFIX0xsVGVnM0dYa3BFdGR6SldOU3VYdDFOeUFmcW1jQ2tYaVZmc3kwZm41UFNKRlZ5LVQ4Z2ZtZ25FT3ZpVTJZTkMxcUdkTllwOS0zbE9uTU1BLTRkczEybENOcEc2ZWozNUhqdEp5ZQ?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMiqgFBVV95cUxOMERMYkhJUi14U29HNFZYWUwzLWZlcHpZNEkxV3hlcGNYYllPWnpLeDdfaEhBNnlyVjFUdTY1YkVONUhCdjRZUlhid0VTR1hDYUpHQ2RtckJiVDJQZ0JuNS1pQW40WGc5cFRITm5NV3BJYUFyOC0xTEJUZlJscFNWakxMUEFKMG02SXBnRklRMmVtZmotNUw3QlNiQkZEVjhieHFsVlVYeUtJZw?oc=5).

 ## Requirements
 - Python 3.8